mozilla/pkipolicy/rootstore/policy.md

       these KeyPurposeIds: anyExtendedKeyUsage, id-kp-serverAuth,
       id-kp-emailProtection; or
-    * name constraints that do not allow Subject Alternative Names (SANs) of any of the following types: dNSName, iPAddress, SRVName, or rfc822Name.
+    * name constraints that do not allow Subject Alternative Names (SANs) of any of the following types: dNSName, iPAddress, SRVName, or rfc822Name; *and*

-3. End-entity certificates that have at least one valid, unrevoked chain up to such a CA certificate through intermediate certificates that are all in scope, such end-entity certificates having either:
+3.  end entity certificates that have at least one valid, unrevoked chain up to such a CA certificate through intermediate certificates that are all in scope, such end entity certificates having either:

     * an Extended Key Usage (EKU) extension that contains one or more of these
       KeyPurposeIds: anyExtendedKeyUsage, id-kp-serverAuth,